cgfrost/moolater/README.md

 * Use Smart Add - Should the new tasks title be processed by Remember the Milk [Smart Add](https://www.rememberthemilk.com/help/?ctx=basics.smartadd.whatis).
 Default is checked.

 When entering a new task the Address must be a valid URL that starts with `http://` or `https://`.
 To save a task with no Address the link field can be left empty.

-# Future Features

-Once version 1.0.0 is approved I plan on adding the following.

-* Remorse option to remove the previously added task.
-* Firefox Android, see what's involved and if it's actually useful.

-There is no timeline for when these might get done as I work on this in my spare time.
-It also depends on what bugs people find in 1.0.0.

 # Building